segmentio/segment-docs/src/getting-started/04-full-install.md

 | Item List Sorted | `sort_column` | The internal name of the column that was sorted.
 | Item List Sorted | `sort_direction` | Whether the items sort in ascending or descending order.

-### How to call Track
+### How to call `track`

-You can make a Track call from any of Segment's client-side or server-side libraries, including [JavaScript](/docs/connections/sources/catalog/libraries/website/javascript/), [iOS](/docs/connections/sources/catalog/libraries/mobile/ios), [Android](/docs/connections/sources/catalog/libraries/mobile/android), [Ruby](/docs/connections/sources/catalog/libraries/server/ruby/), and [Python](/docs/connections/sources/catalog/libraries/server/python/).
-Here are two examples of calling track from two different libraries:
+You can make a `track` call from any of Segment's client-side or server-side libraries, including [JavaScript](/docs/connections/sources/catalog/libraries/website/javascript/), [iOS](/docs/connections/sources/catalog/libraries/mobile/ios), [Android](/docs/connections/sources/catalog/libraries/mobile/android), [Ruby](/docs/connections/sources/catalog/libraries/server/ruby/), and [Python](/docs/connections/sources/catalog/libraries/server/python/).
+Here are two examples of calling `track` from two different libraries:

 {% codeexample %}